Joke Man: Background

 In 1979, Martling issued his debut LP, What Did You Expect?
 He released two more albums, 1980's Goin' Ape! and 1981's Normal People Are People You Don't Know That Well.
 Martling sent all three records to fledgling New York City disk jockey Howard Stern.
 By 1986, he was a full-time member of Stern's show, later becoming the program's head writer.
 Martling maintained a steady schedule of live dates while working with Stern, recording Sgt.
 Pecker, F Jackie, and The Very Best of Jackie Martling's Talking Joke Book Cassettes, Vol. 1.
-Joke Man is the second CD from Martling's Stern era.
+The Joke Man is the second CD from Martling's Stern era.

 Description

 The Joke Man was recorded in spring and summer of 1993, and released in 1996.
-Thomas P. Hegarty and Jim Cooper are credited for Joke Mans photography.
+Thomas P. Hegarty and Jim Cooper are credited for The Joke Mans photography.
 Joanie Lapallo provided illustrations.

 Critical reception

-Joke Man made its appearance some ten years into Martling's stint as head writer for The Howard Stern Show and offered radio listeners who had not seen the "Joke Man" deliver jokes in person certain access to a seasoned comic performer.
+The Joke Man made its appearance some ten years into Martling's stint as head writer for The Howard Stern Show and offered radio listeners who had not seen "The Joke Man" deliver jokes in person certain access to a seasoned comic performer.
 Stephen Thomas Erlewine gives a new listener requisite perspective on the album, suggesting it has its merits:

 Jackie Martling is one of the rare dirty comedians who is actually clever and genuinely funny.
 Naturally, he's best heard on the Howard Stern Show, where he supplies Howard with jokes during the course of the morning-long radio show.
 The Joke Man, Martling's first album, isn't quite as uproariously funny as the Stern show, but it's still a lot better than most dirty joke records, offering definitive proof that Martling is both foul and funny.